Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

-If you are [creating a commercetools payment](https://docs.commercetools.com/http-api-projects-payments#create-a-payment), the payment draft have to contain the `paymentMethodInfo.paymentInterface = ctp-adyen-integration`, `amountPlanned` value, `adyenMerchantAccount` and `commercetoolsProjectKey` custom fields additional to the `getPaymentMethodsRequest` custom field, for example:
+If you are [creating a commercetools payment](https://docs.commercetools.com/http-api-projects-payments#create-a-payment), the payment draft have to contain the `paymentMethodInfo.paymentInterface = ctp-adyen-integration`, `amountPlanned` value, `adyenMerchantAccount` and `commercetoolsProjectKey` custom fields additionally to the `getPaymentMethodsRequest` custom field, for example:

 ```json
 {